 Marketing analytics is the practice of perusing metrics data to determine if inputs are commiserated with returns.
 It takes a closer look into the ROI of marketing efforts like Channel performance, calls-to-action (CTAs), blog posts, etc. While also identifying opportunities for improvement by tracking and reporting on business performance data, diagnostic metrics, and leading indicator metrics.

-With the aforementioned, marketers will provide answers to the analytics questions that are of paramount importance to their stakeholders.
+With the aforementioned, marketers provide answers to analytical questions that are of paramount importance to their stakeholders.
 The marketing analytics stack tries to make difficult processes easier.
 It equally measures the impact of marketing activities and drives more efficient spending.

 If you can correctly measure your marketing efforts, you would be able to make smarter business decisions, acquire more customers, and drive significant growth in your business.
 That’s to say, with strategic marketing, every business manager stands a greater chance of making strategic marketing decisions, thereby competing favorably in the new digital data era.

 Before now, marketers traditionally depended on the siloed or manual reporting methods.
 But the stress and unreliability involved with these techniques has been enormous.